akhilesh3841/otpVerify/README.md

-Government Portal User Authentication
+🏛️ Government Portal User Authentication

-This project is a user authentication system for a government portal, featuring signup with OTP verification using Twilio, and login/logout functionality.
-The frontend is built in React and the backend is powered by Node.js + Express + MongoDB.
-Tailwind CSS is used for styling the pages.
+This project implements a secure user authentication system for a government portal.
+It features OTP-based signup using Twilio, login/logout functionality, and a clean, responsive UI built with React and Tailwind CSS.

-Features
+🚀 Features
 Signup with OTP Verification

 Users register using their mobile number.

-A 6-digit OTP is sent to the user via Twilio SMS.
+A 6-digit OTP is sent via Twilio SMS.

-OTP is temporary and expires in 10 minutes.
+OTP is temporary and expires after 10 minutes.

+Only unregistered mobile numbers can request OTP.

-Upon OTP verification, users can complete their registration with:
+After OTP verification, users complete registration with:

 Full Name